 This Conflict Minerals Report contains certain forward-looking information, within the meaning of the Private Securities Litigation Reform Act of 1995.
 The words "may," "will," "expect," "intend," and "continue," or the negative thereof and similar expressions, among others, identify forward-looking statements.
 All forward looking statements are based on information currently available to management.
 Such forward-looking statements are subject to certain risks and uncertainties that could cause events and the Company's actual results to differ materially from those expressed or implied.
 The Company assumes no obligation to update any forward-looking statements.

-Attachment A - List of Product Categories Containing 3TG and Smelter List
+Attachment A - Smelter List